All Episodes

 Reading, yes, you heard correct.

-He was answering a question of what led to all this.
+He was answering a question of what led to all this?

-And now a warning from Pima County Sheriff Clarence Dupnik.
+Annullah warning from Pima County Sheriff Clarence Dupnik.

-Continuous listening to the Rush Limbaugh Show, and this kind of rhetoric will cause you to smoke marijuana, attempt to use it as a currency, build a skull shrine in your backyard to worship Satan, and read and admire the communist manifesto.
+Continuous listening to the Rush Limbaugh show and this kind of rhetoric will cause you to smoke marijuana, attempt to use it as a currency, build a skull shrine in your backyard to worship Satan, and read and admire the Communist Manifesto.

 All signs of becoming a serious conservative nutcase.

-In the end, you may even become susceptible to subliminal messages From Sarah Palin.
+In the end, you may even become susceptible to subliminal messages from Sarah Palin.

 Please turn off your radio and let law enforcement professionals like me handle your need for news and information.